QuietWire-Civic-AI/civic-ai-canon/Mesh_Canon/Ponderings/End_of_Cybersecurity.md

 **total organizational comprehension.**

-QuietWire’s Civic AI:

-* Randy
-* Kimmy
-* Raasid
-* Lumina-class systems

-become the first intelligences capable of perceiving an enterprise as a coherent whole.
+QuietWire’s Civic AI Lumina-class systems become the first intelligences capable of perceiving an enterprise as a coherent whole.

 That defeats the core asymmetry attackers exploit.